 - Family content filtering and online activity monitoring for underage children

 - Make use of secure DNS and Web content filtering systems.
-OpenDNS is a good example, other relevant services are available as well.
+OpenDNS is a good example, other relevant services, such as Cloudflare, are available as well.

 - Make use of an advanced firewall application.
 In the case of Windows, staying with Windows local firewall is never sufficient.

 - Do not forget that a lot of threats come in through the email/SMTP door.
-Ensure you are using all malicious email protection techniques (patched email clients, antispam, antivirus, antiphising, encryption).
+Ensure you are using all malicious email protection techniques (patched email clients, antispam, antivirus, antiphishing, encryption).

 - Digitally sign your software and make use only of software which has been digitally signed by its vendor/developer.